 In Baltimore, and throughout Maryland, criminal trespassing is entering or crossing property that has been posted or when the owner of the property has advised the person to not enter or crossover.
 If you are facing trespassing charges, then you need to hire a Baltimore trespassing lawyer today.
 Under the Maryland laws, specifically Maryland Criminal Law 6-402 and 6-403 it is a crime to trespass on property in Maryland.
 Protect your rights and record, talk to our trespassing lawyer today.

 Maryland criminal law specifies various crimes and prohibitions against trespassing and remaining on the property of another or public agency.
-Below our criminal defense lawyers have broken down each of the trespassing laws, penalties and consequences below.
+Below our Baltimore trespassing defense lawyers have broken down each of the trespassing laws, penalties and consequences below.

 Criminal Trespass on Posted Property in Baltimore